 Pros and cons of stainless steel straws

 Pros for stainless steel reusable drinking straws: reusable; easy to clean with brush and dishwasher; durable; not plastic; non-porous, safe material to drink from; one-time purchase will save money, no BPA, phthalates, stainless steel won’t rust, scratch, chip or break!
+I like that the one from Epica comes with a cleaning brush as well.

 Cons for stainless steel straws: must be careful not to hit teeth; might not be wide enough for smoothies; made in China